NCJFCJ in the State of Virginia

 The NCJFCJ’s Civil Protection Order Project discussed a variety of issues with courts in Virginia, including gathering litigant feedback, self-help services, and firearms and surrender compliance hearings.

-Multidisciplinary professionals from Virginia participated in the Office on Violence Against Women’s Campus Training and Technical Assistance Institute (TTI).
-These Institutes occur five times per year and are designed to provide college and university campuses with information, training, and resources to enhance their capacity to address domestic violence, dating violence, sexual assault, and stalking on campuses.
+Multidisciplinary campus professionals representing student conduct, law enforcement, and prevention participated in the Office on Violence Against Women’s Campus Training and Technical Assistance Institute (TTI), an opportunity extended to each campus grantee five times over the course of three years.
+These in-person institutes combined with webinars and intensive, customized support from national experts are designed to help college and university campuses enhance their capacity to address domestic violence, dating violence, sexual assault, and stalking on campus.